 CAD also helps professionals reuse designs as needed.
-If a building has many similar components, it’ll be easier to duplicate an initial design and tweak it via software rather than commissioning a completely new physical model or drawing.
+If a building has many similar components, it’ll be easier to duplicate an initial design and tweak it via software rather than commissioning a new physical model or drawing.

-This is especially crucial during the COVID-19 pandemic, which has affected the construction industry in ways that would make relying on manual drawings particularly infeasible.
+This is especially crucial during the COVID-19 pandemic, which has affected the construction industry in ways that would make relying on manual drawings infeasible.